-This list not necessarily a complete listing of all organizations, manufacturers or distributors nor does listing imply ACB endorsement.
+This list is not necessarily a complete listing of all organizations, manufacturers or distributors, nor does listing imply ACB endorsement.

 American Academy of Ophthalmology